Water quality guidelines

 Water quality guidelines are technically-derived numerical measures (e.g. concentrations) or descriptive statements to protect aquatic ecosystems and human water uses and values (e.g. irrigation, stock watering, recreation).
 The guidelines can be derived for a range of physico-chemical, biological and habitat indictors based on best-available science.

 Australian and New Zealand Guidelines for Fresh and Marine Water Quality – DRAFT toxicant guideline values – Stage 1 public release for stakeholder review and comment

-The Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZG 2018) are a joint initiative between the Australian and New Zealand governments and the Australian state and territory governments.
-They form part of the National Water Quality Management Strategy, a joint national approach to improving water quality in Australian waterways.
+The Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZG 2018) is a joint initiative between the Australian and New Zealand governments and the Australian state and territory governments.
+As part of this initiative, draft toxicant guidelines are being progressively developed and released for public comment.